cypherpunk-academy/2064/en/036_1915_After the bomb.md

 Wilhelm: "Wait!
 One more call.
 Just one more hospital."

 He reached for the telephone receiver.
-Hilde stood behind him, protecting herself, and looked across the square.
+Hilde placed herself behind his back, looking across the square.
 ____